 Introductions to plurality

 Who Are We?
-Plures 101, by Kerry Dawkins, James Dawkins and Lilly Ghia-Wilberforce (2013).
+Plures 101, by Jack Dawkins, James Dawkins and Lilly Ghia-Wilberforce (2013).
 A brief introduction to who we are and how we work.

 Getting It Together, by James Dawkins (2016).
 Practical advice about working together as a plural group and building the best life possible.